 If you are preparing for any of the MRCP exams, then this is the site for you.
 Register for an account with the Library and you will be given access to www.medical-masterclass.com which has a question bank consisting of approximately 3000 MRCP (UK) Part 1 and Part 2 Written Examination type questions.

 In addition, view and listen to audio-visual files to help you prepare for the MRCP (UK) PACES Examination.

 First time users of BMJ Best Practice registering via OpenAthens should type and select NHS in England when asked to enter their institution.
-This applies to everyone eligible for an NHS OpenAthens account, so students, primary care staff, etc, etc. There is no need to identify a more specific institution.
+This applies to everyone eligible for an NHS OpenAthens account.
+There is no need to identify a more specific institution.

 User guides and promotional materials can be found at https://www.bmj.com/company/hee/ (under ‘download helpful resources’).